tylermaire/BIFS619_GROUP_01/02_annotation/README.md

   Bash script to run featurecounts on the using the BAM files from 01_allignment and the .GTF file for the reference
 - `generate_top10_heatmap.R`
   R script in order to generate a heatmap of the top 10 genes reported from featurecount
+- 'products_top_10.sh'
+  Bash script to get a table of what each top 10 GeneID corresponds to which Gene product

 ### `counts/`